Menu

 How to Report Rent for FrontLobby?

-The way FrontLobby works for tenants is that they can sign up for free.
-They began by providing their lease details and creating a Tenant Record.
+The way FrontLobby works for tenants is that they sign up and begin by providing their lease details and creating a tenant record.
 A tenant must then invite their landlord to join FrontLobby.
 If your landlord doesn’t accept your invitation, your rent won’t get reported.

-The requirements for reporting rent with FrontLobby are that you must set up an account and then invite your landlord to join.
-The cost if free for a basic account, however, a basic account doesn’t help you build your credit score.
-If you want to build your credit score using FrontLobby, you’ll have to pay a fee of $4 per month.
+The requirements for reporting rent with FrontLobby as a tenant is that you must set up an account and then invite your landlord to join.
+The cost of reporting your rent as a tenant using FrontLobby is a fee of $48 per year, paid upfront (or an average of $4 per month).

 The benefits that tenants can enjoy by signing up with FrontLobby include: